PhD in Historical Theology

 - Scholarship (academics) and Scholarships (financial): Students are able to engage in international scholarly discourse that demonstrates independent inquiry, primary source research, critical reflection, analysis, and articulation of academic research.
 Students are also supported as much as possible through available financial scholarships.

 Admission to the program shall require a second graduate degree in theology, such as an ATS Board of Commissioners-approved ThM, MTh, or STM.
 Exceptionally gifted students may be accepted into the program having an ATS Board of Commissioners-approved MDiv, or first graduate degree in theology, such as an MA or MTS.
-Accepted students with only one graduate degree in theology must demonstrate an equivalent theological background, or its educational equivalent, from an institution of higher education accredited by a US agency recognized by the Council for Higher Education Accreditation or approved by a Canadian quality assurance agency.
-Comparable degrees from institutions outside North America may be accepted provided schools can demonstrate that they meet the standards of the ATS Board-approved degrees for admission.
+Comparable degrees from institutions within or outside North America may be accepted provided schools can demonstrate that they meet the standards of the ATS Board-approved degrees for admission.

 To be eligible for admission to the doctoral program, the applicant must: